Before Considering Your Next Dining Experience, Remember the Chipotle Data Breach

 The chipotle breach of 2017, occurred between March 24 and April 18.
 By April 17, customers were posting online about suspicious charges and food orders placed from their accounts, which they never initiated.
 Many also experienced credit card charges at other locations for goods and services.
 Part of the problem was due to credential stuffing where hackers used account logins for other sites and brute force attacks to log into Chipotle accounts.
 Some users, however, confirmed that they did not use the same password on other websites.

-How to Check if Your a Victim of Chipotle Credit Card Hack
+How to Check if You’re a Victim of Chipotle Credit Card Hack

 After the attack, Chipotle posted a web page on their site to allow users to check to see if their data was breached.
 That page has since been removed, but if you need to, you could contact Chipotle Corporate directly to inquire.
 Additionally, you can review your credit card statements from the period of March-April of 2017 and see if you notice any charges that were not yours.
 As a precaution, you could cancel the credit card used and have the bank reissue one.